The Best Rooftop Bars in Brooklyn

 I know what you’re thinking, but the last time I went here they had my favorite beer from Other Half on tap, the fried chicken sandwich was legit, and they played Bad Brains’ self-titled album start to finish.
 The place earned this endorsement.
-Sixteen craft beers on tap, outdoor and indoor seating, and a full menu of brand-consistent food (e.g. vegan grilled cheese, grass-fed burger, lobster roll), sit just atop everyone’s favorite corporate wellness complex.
+Sixteen craft beers on tap, outdoor and indoor seating, and a full menu of brand-consistent food (e.g., Beyond bratwurst, grass-fed burger, avocado & arugula sandwiches), sit just atop everyone’s favorite corporate wellness complex.

 The vibes at this artist haven in an industrial zone are as carefully curated as the vinyl at its dance parties.
 O-W-L spells fun, bohemian ambiance: through the neon-glowing main bar and up a flamingo-stenciled staircase, the rooftop bar sports two frozen drink machines, Monday night movies, and the potential for stumbling upon a secret show.

 I’m a sucker for neighborhood bars.
 And Bia’s got character in spades: exposed ceiling-beams and brick, a menu of Northern Vietnamese food, humanely priced drinks (including Vietnamese iced coffee with whiskey!), and an unfussy rooftop.
 One side of the roof offers choice people-watching on the Williamsburg Bridge’s pedestrian walkway.
 The other is a reminder: Williamsburg is still more than real-estate developers’ sandbox.
 No food on the roof, but you’re welcome to drink there ‘til the bartenders head home.